openconfig/public/doc/Integrated-Circuit_pipeline_ggregated_counters_guide.md

 If implemetation supports `urpf-aggregate` counter, packets discarded due to uRPF should not be counted as `packet-processing-aggregate`.
 Else, uRPF discarded oacket should be counted against this counter.

 #### congestion-aggregate
+> From OpenConfig definition:\
->This tracks the aggregation of all counters where the expected conditions of packet drops due to internal congestion in some block of the hardware that may not be visible in through other congestion indicators like interface discards or queue drop counters.
+>This tracks the aggregation of all counters where the expected conditions of packet drops due to internal congestion in some block of the hardware that **may not be visible** in through other congestion indicators like interface discards or **queue drop counters**.

-This counter counts packet discarded as resutlt of exceedding performance limits of Integrated-Circuit.
+This counter counts packet discarded as resutlt of exceedding performance limits of Integrated-Circuit, when it sprocess non-corruptec packets against to legitimate, non-corrupted progreamming state of I-C.

 The typial example is overloading given IC with higher packet rate (pps) then given chip can handle.
 For exeple, let's assume chip X can process 3.6bps of incomming traffic and 2000 Mpps.
 However if averange incoming packet size is 150B, at full ingress rate this become 3000Mpps.
 Hence 1/3 of packets would be cropped and should be counted against `congestion-aggregate`.